New for 2026 RPM Support and Mentoring

 How much does it cost?

-There is no financial cost to participating in the RPM Support and Mentoring Programme.
+There is no financial cost to participating in RPM Support and Mentoring.
 However, you will learn by doing, so you must be able and willing to put in the time and effort necessary to practice the techniques.

-The Schedule below provides some guidance on the time required.
 It is not possible for us to advise exactly how much time and effort you will need to put in because this will vary depending on your idea and how your project develops.
 If necessary, we will be pleased to discuss your idea with you to help you better estimate the time required.
+If you desire, we can also discuss the requirements for a Certificate in Responsible Project Management.

 Please use the Contact Us button to request an initial meeting.